sagemath/trac_to_gh/Issue 988.md

 # Issue 988: [with bundle] Add back in "bg" option for edit_module.edit

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/988

 Original creator: nbruin